Find Affordable College Courses

 65 Yearly Graduations

 Academy of Art University comes in at #9 on our list of the most popular colleges offering master's degrees in film.
 Roughly 8,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $24,624 per year, while in-state graduate students, on average, pay $27,696 per year.
-During the 2020-2021 academic year, 65 people received their master's degree in film from Academy of Art University.
-About 52% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $27,024 per year, while in-state graduate students, on average, pay $30,696 per year.
+During the most recent year for which we have data, 65 people received their master's degree in film from Academy of Art University.
+Of these students, 50% were women and 13% were members of underrepresented racial-ethnic groups.
+Data shows that Academy of Art University graduates that hold this degree go on to make a median salary of $31,087.

 #10